Byte serving

 Similarly, PDF files can be optimized for byte serving to allow large files to be instantly viewable in the browser by only requesting the data required to render the current page.
 Adobe has long assisted the use of byte serving by a feature in Adobe Acrobat that saves PDF files with an optional "Fast Web View" structure that is optimized for "page-at-a-time downloading."

 Byte serving can also be used by multihomed clients to simultaneously download a resource over multiple network interfaces.
 To achieve this type of application-layer link aggregation, multiple HTTP sessions are established and logical file segments are collaboratively downloaded from the server and reassembled at the client.
 This allows full utilization of several end-to-end paths and therefore leads to an increased download speed.

 Byte serving is also used for accessing relatively small subsets of large datasets, such as multivariate GRIB datafiles produced and shared by Numerical Weather Prediction models.
-Software such as WGRIB2 can identify and select individual byte-ranges out of weather forecast data served by systems such as the NOAA_National_Operational_Model_Archive_and_Distribution_System.
+Software such as WGRIB2 can identify and select individual byte-ranges out of weather forecast data served by systems such as the NOAA.

 The use of the Chunked Transfer-Encoding is not byte-serving, but is instead a method in which an HTTP/1.1 server sends the entire resource, but in several separate portions (or chunks) of data.
 It is often used when a server does not know exactly how much data there will be in the total response, allowing the server to start sending data to the client straight away without having to buffer the response and determine the exact length before it begins sending it to the client.
 This improves latency and reduces memory requirements while preserving the ability to reuse the connection after the response is completed.
 Byte serving and chunking are compatible and can be used with or without the other.
 Later versions of the HTTP protocol continue to support byte serving, though the use of chunked transfer encoding is superseded by alternative methods.